folio-org/folio-ansible/doc/index.md

 1. Log into the box using `vagrant ssh`.
 2. Get the container name of the module you want to check with `docker ps`.
 3. Look at the log with `docker logs <container_name>`.
-You can follow the log by adding the `--follow` paramenter to the `docker logs` command.
+You can follow the log by adding the `--follow` parameter to the `docker logs` command.

-### Viewing the stripes log on the `demo` box
+### Viewing the Stripes log

-On the `demo` box, stripes is deployed as a Docker container.
+Stripes is deployed as a Docker container.
 You can view the log by logging into the box with `vagrant ssh`, then:

     $ docker logs stripes_stripes_1